CloudNetService/website/docs/modules/npc.md

-minEmoteDelayTicks ------ The minimum amount of time (in ticks) between the emote-play-sequences maxEmoteDelayTicks ------ The maximum amount of time (in ticks) between the emote-play-sequences onJoinEmoteIds ---------- A list of LabyMod emote ids which will be played randomly to a new joined player playEmotesSynchronous --- If all NPCs should play the same emote
+minEmoteDelayTicks ------ The minimum amount of time (in ticks) between the emote-play-sequences maxEmoteDelayTicks ------ The maximum amount of time (in ticks) between the emote-play-sequences onJoinEmoteIds ---------- A list of LabyMod emote ids which will be played randomly to a new joined player onKnockbackEmoteIds ----- A list of LabyMod emote ids which will be played randomly to a player that receives knockback from the npc playEmotesSynchronous --- If all NPCs should play the same emote
 ```
 For a list of all emote ids, see the [LabyMod developer docs](https://docs.labymod.net/pages/server/emote_api/).